How To Make An All-Natural Air Freshener For Pennies

 So after we cleaned the spill thoroughly I placed this air freshener in one of our car’s cup holders for a few days.

 The warmth inside the car (especially when it was parked in the sun) made the aroma in the car really nice.
-So I may make another one just for the car.
+So go ahead & make another one just for the car.

 Why not?
 The ingredients are so simple and readily available!